Mouhamedazizdridi/Mouhamedazizdridi/README.md

 ## About Me
-💻 I’m a Computer Science student passionate about programming with solid fundamentals.
-🔧 My goal is to become a skilled Backend Developer in the future.
-🤖 Over time, I also aspire to explore and grow in the Machine Learning field.
-📚 Always learning, always improving!
+I am a Computer Science student forging unshakable fundamentals in programming.
+My focus is clear: to become a backend developer who builds systems that last.
+With time, I will expand into the machine learning field, mastering both logic and intelligence.
+I do not chase trends — I chase mastery.
+Relentless.
+Disciplined.
+Unstoppable.